Epsilon Theorems in Intermediate Logics: is Conservative over

-\begin{thm} If $\ql{\Lo}$ extends $\pl{\Lo}$ and is preserved under shadow, then $\etx{\ql{\Lo}}$ is conservative over $\pl{\Lo}$ for propositional formulas.
-In particular, no new propositional formulas become provable by the addition of critical formulas in any intermediate logic, including intuitionistic logic itself. \end{thm}
+\begin{thm} If $\ql{\Lo} + \Ax$ is preserved under shadow, then $\etx{(\ql{\Lo}+\Ax)}$ is conservative over $\pl{\Lo}$ for propositional formulas.
+In particular, no new propositional formulas become provable in~$\etl{\pl{\Lo}}$ by the addition of critical formulas to any intermediate logic~$\pl{\Lo}$, including intuitionistic logic itself. \end{thm}